w3security/cli/help/cli-commands/iac-describe.md

 ## Usage

-**Note:** This feature is available in Snyk CLI version v1.876.0 or greater.
+**Note:** This feature is available in w3security CLI version v1.876.0 or greater.

 `w3security iac describe [<OPTIONS>]`